 Students will be able to:

-- Show an understanding of the design of the electric power generation and transmission system to include the ability to:
+- Show master level understanding of design of electric power generation and transmission systems to include the ability to:

 - analytically describe generators of electric power

-- apply theoretical principles to the design of transmission/distribution lines
+- apply theoretical principles to design of transmission/distribution lines

-- Show an understanding of the analysis and operation of the electric power transmission system to include the ability to:
+- Show master level understanding of analysis and operation of electric power transmission system to include the ability to:

-- analyze the performance of power systems under normal operation
+- analyze performance of power systems under normal operation

-- analyze the performance of power systems under abnormal operation
+- analyze performance of power systems under abnormal operation

-- Show a deeper understanding of one or more areas of electric power engineering.
+- Show master level understanding of one or more areas of electric power engineering.
 These options include: